civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(9)** Subsection 2(1) of the English version of the Act is amended by adding the following in alphabetical order:

-    **Indigenous**, in relation to a fishery, means that fish is harvested by an Indigenous organization or any of its members for the purpose of using the fish as food, for social or ceremonial purposes or for purposes set out in a land claims agreement entered into with the Indigenous organization; (**autochtone**)
+    **Indigenous**, in relation to a fishery, means that fish is harvested by an Indigenous organization or any of its members pursuant to the recognition and affirmation of Aboriginal and treaty rights in section 35 of the `Constitution Act, 1982` or for any purposes set out in any rights implementation measure as agreed to by the Crown and Indigenous peoples; (**autochtone**)

-  **(10)** Subsection 2(2) of the Act is replaced by the following:
+  **(10)** Subsection 2(2) of the Act is repealed.

-    **(2)** For the purposes of this Act, the quantity, timing and quality of the water flow that are necessary to sustain the freshwater or estuarine ecosystems of a fish habitat are deemed to be a fish habitat.

 ### Section 2